kristina-salnyk/selenium_python_test/README.md

 ## Selenium Python Test

-Designed to test sending emails from the mail client Gmail.
+Designed to test sending emails from the Gmail mail client.

 ### Setup